TDG-Platform/docs/ENVI_ClassificationAggregation.md

 ### Runtime

-The following table lists all applicable runtime outputs for Classification Smoothing.
+The following table lists all applicable runtime outputs for Classification Aggregation.
 An estimated Runtime for the Advanced Script example can be derived from adding the result for the two pre-processing steps.
 For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here)

   Sensor Name  |  Total Pixels  |  Total Area (k2)  |  Time(secs)  |  Time/Area k2
 --------|:----------:|-----------|----------------|---------------